BICEP/Keck XXI: Constraints on Early-Universe Parity Violation from Multipole-Dependent Birefringence: Conclusion

 \section{Conclusion}

 We have presented the first constraints on multipole-dependent cosmic birefringence using $EB$ power spectra from BICEP/\textit{Keck}.
-Parity-violating Early Dark Energy models serve as a compelling theoretical test case, offering a physically motivated example of $\ell$-dependent effects in the early universe.
+Parity-violating early dark energy models serve as a compelling theoretical test case, offering a physically motivated example of $\ell$-dependent effects in the early Universe.

-To probe multipole-dependent effects, we introduced the phenomenological parameter $\Delta \beta_{\ell_b}$, describing a step-like change in rotation angle at multipole $\ell_b$.
-Across the tested range of breakpoints, $\Delta \beta_{\ell_b}$ was consistent with zero within uncertainties of $\sim 0.15^\circ$, placing the first phenomenological limits on a time-evolving parity-violating field during recombination.
+To probe multipole-dependent effects, we introduced the phenomenological parameter $\Delta \beta_{\ell_b}$, describing a steplike change in rotation angle at multipole $\ell_b$.
+Across the tested range of breakpoints, $\Delta \beta_{\ell_b}$ was consistent with zero within uncertainties of $\sim 0.15^\circ$, placing phenomenological limits on a time-evolving parity-violating field during recombination.

-We further constrained an axion-like EDE model with Chern--Simons coupling to photons, placing bounds on the axion-photon coupling $g$ for benchmark EDE parameters with varying energy fractions $f_{\mathrm{EDE}}$.
+We further constrained an axionlike EDE model with Chern-Simons coupling to photons, placing bounds on the axion-photon coupling $g$ for benchmark EDE parameters with varying energy fractions $f_{\mathrm{EDE}}$.
 Using BK18 data with multicomponent frequency coverage and robust foreground marginalization, we found the results to be consistent with the null hypothesis and to agree with existing limits from \textit{Planck}.

-Importantly, this work establishes a versatile framework for testing multipole-dependent cosmic birefringence with CMB polarization, where more flexible parameterizations of $\beta(\ell)$ could be explored in future work.
-While we avoided models requiring more than one free parameter for this work, modeling the rotation angle as a linear or periodic function of $\ell$ would allow for a wider class of multipole-dependent effects with only modest increases in model complexity.
+Importantly, this work establishes a versatile framework for testing multipole-dependent cosmic birefringence with CMB polarization, where more flexible parameterizations of $\beta(\ell)$ could be explored in future work. {Extended multipole-dependent simulations, specifically improving dust modeling and including full $EE$ and $BB$ spectra, will allow us to validate the estimator across a broader range of multipole breakpoints.} While we avoided models requiring more than one free parameter for this work, modeling the rotation angle as a linear or periodic function of $\ell$ would allow for a wider class of multipole-dependent effects with only modest increases in model complexity.
 However, such extensions must be approached with care to avoid overfitting in the absence of strong theoretical priors.
 Incorporating foregrounds and other polarization spectra directly into the $\beta(\ell)$ analysis framework is another natural extension.